phil294/AHK_X11/README.md

             - in `xdo.c`, after `data = xdo_get_window_property_by_atom(xdo, wid, request, &nitems, &type, &size);`, add another `if(data == NULL) return XDO_ERROR;`
             - run `make clean && make libxdo.a` and then copy the file `libxdo.a` into our `static` folder (create if it doesn't exist yet).
         - Dependencies of `libxdo`: `libxkbcommon`, `libXtst` and `libXi`.
 The static libraries should be available from your package manager dependencies installed above so normally there's nothing you need to do.
         - More dependencies of `libxdo` which are also available from the packages, but their linking fails with obscure PIE errors: `libXinerama` and `libXext`.
 I solved this by getting the source for these two and building the `.a` files locally (but apparently no makefile changes were required).
-Not very sure if these aren't actually part of every standard `libx11` install anyway, so maybe they should be dynamic...
+Not sure if these aren't actually part of every standard `libx11` install anyway, so maybe they should be dynamic...
         - Other (crystal dependencies?), also via package manager: `libevent_pthreads`, `libevent`, and `libpcre`
         - `libgc` is currently shipped and linked automatically by Crystal itself so there is no need for it
     - Stays dynamically linked: